Chinese Furniture — Classic Artwork with Aesthetic and Practical Values

-Chinese Furniture in the Painting "Night Revels of Han Xizai", by Gu Hongzhong (910 — 980).
+Ancient Furniture in the Painting "Night Revels of Han Xizai", by Gu Hongzhong (910 — 980).
 This is the copied version of the Song Dynasty (960 — 1279), preserved in the Palace Museum.

-Ming Dynasty (1368 — 1644) Furniture is respected as the heyday of ancient Chinese furniture, with artsy lines, simple shapes, delicate textures, refined decorations, masterful craft skills, and rich cultural values.
+Ming Dynasty (1368 — 1644) Furniture is respected as the heyday of ancient furniture, with artsy lines, simple shapes, delicate textures, refined decorations, masterful craft skills, and rich cultural values.

 They are great representatives of Chinese traditional furniture and the perfect combination of ergonomic and aesthetic designs.